ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/API.md

 You can pass more than one question.
 In this case questions will be run sequentially and the data created by one question will be used as a context to analyze the subsequent questions.

 The request returns a JSON list with the EBA actions where each action represents changes against EBA information space.
+The response format is identical to what is returned to the [trace endpoint](../lab/endpoints/Trace.md).

 ### Side-effects